A time of change is bound to bring us unwanted emotions such as anger, frustration, sadness, and fear.

 If we pause to realise this then we can use the situation to get clearer about what precisely we want instead.
 And then we can look for new ways to achieve that.

-In this way we can transform our anger into clarity, focus, passion, and determination to create whatever we care most about in the world.
+In this way we can transform our anger into clarity, passion, and determination to create whatever we care about most in the world.
 We can shift from frustration (which is anger combined with a sense of powerlessness) to passion and determination to do what we can to create what matters most to us.

 Fear can become Courage: